 The Golden Retriever’s and Maltese’s offspring can be at risk for various heritable conditions because both parent breeds are prone to many of the same illnesses.
 Legitimate concerns include:

 - Dental disease

 - Joint concerns like patellar luxation and hip dysplasia.

 Conclusion / Summary

 Breeders are still perfecting the Golden Retriever Maltese, and much can change between now and then.
-The current Golden Maltese generations, however, seem to be just a little larger than the Maltese and maintain many of the positive personality traits of both parent breeds including playfulness, a protective nature, and an eagerness to learn!
+However, the current Golden Maltese generations seem to be just a little larger than the Maltese and maintain many of the positive personality traits of both parent breeds, including playfulness, a protective nature, and an eagerness to learn!